pj90/test2/README.md

 # Lets Git Together

-# Pracice your git and GitHub exercises here.
+# Pracice your Git and GitHub exercises here.

 There are two branches master and scripts.